Injectable filler: Society and culture

 In the US, fillers are approved as medical devices by the Food and Drug Administration (FDA) and the injection is prescribed and performed by a provider.
 What defines a qualified dermal injection provider varies by country and is a point of debate between board-certified doctors and injectors who operate under cosmetic or aesthetician licenses.

 Fillers are not to be confused with neurotoxins such as Botox.
 Fillers are not approved for certain parts of the body where they can be unsafe, including the penis.
 In the European Economic Area and the UK, fillers are non-prescription medical devices that can be injected by anyone licensed to do so by the respective medical authorities.
 They require a CE mark, which regulates adherence to production standards, but does not require any demonstration of medical efficacy.
 As a result, there are over 140 injectable fillers in the UK/European market and only six approved for use in the US.

-In China, the market of cosmetic surgery increase in recent 10 years, NMPA (formerly CFDA) also has issued several guidance to regulate injectable filler.
+In China, the NMPA (formerly CFDA) has also issued guidance to regulate injectable fillers.